Report: Colombia failing to protect human rights defenders

 Vivanco during a virtual news conference said the slayings happen in areas of pervasive poverty where there is heavy pressure from armed groups but little to no government presence.
 He said the criminal organizations try to impose new rules in the local communities and defend their illicit interests, including illegal mining, drug trafficking and smuggling.

-Duque’s office did not immediately respond to a request for comment from The Associated Press.
-Human Rights Watch representatives were scheduled to meet with Colombian officials Wednesday.
+Duque’s office declined to comment on the report Wednesday, when Human Rights Watch representatives were scheduled to meet with Colombian officials.

 Recommendations for the Colombian government in the report include improving the operation of a unit charged with protecting activists by increasing its budget and easing requirements that defenders must meet to receive protection.
 Researchers also suggest government officials should work with affected communities to develop protection plans specific to their communities.